withplum/schwifty/docs/source/index.rst

 Validation
 ~~~~~~~~~~

-When it comes to validation the :class:`IBAN` and :class:`BIC` constructors
+When it comes to validation the :class:`.IBAN` and :class:`.BIC` constructors
 raise a ``ValueError`` whenever the provided code is incorrect for some
 reason: